 Location and accessibility are different, and while prime real estate may not be at the top of your priority list, accessibility should be.
 There’s no sense in engaging with customers online if your services are disproportionately priced for the location or if their customers physically cannot find them.
 For this reason, it is important to perform market research analysis to determine what their surrounding customer base would be willing to pay for services.
 It is also vitally important to clearly convey the physical location of their business so potential customers can find them without too much hassle.

 Instead of having to center your marketing strategy around the physical location of your salon, perhaps having to focus on the needs and wants of their surrounding clientele and employees is a better strategy.
 According to marketing expert Nigel White, companies do not spend enough time “understanding the DNA of the location they are in.”
 This, again, is where thorough market research analysis comes in handy.
 Once you have a better understanding of your surroundings and the potential customers who live and work there, you can more appropriately structure their business and services to meet the needs of their future clients.

 Marketing, Marketing, Marketing

-At the end of the day, the most critical aspect of a merchant’s business model is their marketing strategy.
+At the end of the day, the most critical aspect of a business model is your marketing strategy.
 While it is true that location is still a factor in consumers’ decision-making process, it is no longer the only or most important criteria.
 More and more people are willing to make sacrifices of their time and effort for added value, perhaps meaning that it is time to retire the cliched mantra once and for all.